timf34/blogpack/README.md

 # Blogpack

 Download entire blogs for offline reading.
-Generates PDF, EPUB, and HTML with working internal links.
+Generates PDF, EPUB, and HTML with working internal links and embedded images.

-## Features

-- Downloads all posts from a blog
-- Preserves internal links between posts
-- Downloads and embeds images
-- Multiple output formats: EPUB (e-readers), HTML (browsers), PDF
-- Supports Ghost, Substack, and WordPress blogs
+Absolutely ideal for long flights, distraction free reading, digital detoxes, or pretending you'll finally catch up on that Substack.

+Works with Substack, Ghost and Wordpress blogs.

 ## Installation